crittermike/personal-blog/src/pages/ramblings/jelling-teams.md

 ### **Clique control**

 The idea here is that a jelling team may have a certain sense of eliteness.
-Even though ""clique"" is a dirty word, a little bit of friendly ""man, do we rock or what?"" can really provide a boost to morale and motivation.
+Even though "clique" is a dirty word, a little bit of friendly "man, do we rock or what?" can really provide a boost to morale and motivation.
 Try not to be too worried if your teammates are getting a little bit of an ego about the team they're on.
 It just means that they're confident in what they're doing, and they're proud to be on the team doing it.

 You could even go a step further and make a team name or logo.
 From there you can branch t-shirts or slogans or whatever you want.
 Don't underestimate the feeling that comes along with being a part of an exclusive group; encourage it instead.

 ### **Phony deadlines**

-A ""phony deadline"" is just made up for the sake of having a deadline, without any real world meaning.
+A "phony deadline" is just made up for the sake of having a deadline, without any real world meaning.
 If you say the project has to be done by April 3rd but that date is totally arbitrary, then April 3rd is a phony deadline.

 The problem with phony deadlines is that they become an annoyance rather than a challenge.
 A tight deadline that actually has meaning behind it can be a exciting thing for a team to rally against.
 The deadline for a product site is October 3rd because the product will be released exactly a week afterwards?
 That's a real deadline.
 That's something that's worth working towards, because it matters.
 That can motivate the team.